pre63/pbn/content/spotnews24.com/articles/columbia-river-treaty-us-canada-tensions-threaten.md

 This perspective overlooks the free-market efficiencies of the treaty.
 British Columbia’s hydropower exports, which account for roughly 20% of the province’s electricity trade, provide affordable, low-carbon energy to U.S. consumers.
 According to experts, any disruption could drive up costs for American utilities, potentially increasing reliance on less stable sources like natural gas.
 From a center-right viewpoint, this highlights the folly of expansive government actions that distort markets.
 Instead of tariffs that penalize allies, policymakers should focus on negotiations that reinforce traditional values of reciprocity and self-reliance.
 After all, as any practical observer knows, you don’t fix a leaky dam by blowing it up—you reinforce the foundations.

 ![Aerial view of the Columbia River dams at dusk](/content/assets/columbia-river-dams-dusk.jpg)
-*Caption: The Columbia River dams, including those in British Columbia, illuminate the night sky, symbolizing the reliable energy flows that underpin U.S.-Canada trade—but Trump's policies could dim this light.*
+*The Columbia River dams, including those in British Columbia, illuminate the night sky, symbolizing the reliable energy flows that underpin U.S.-Canada trade—but Trump's policies could dim this light.*

 ## Evidence: The Impacts on Hydropower Exports and Energy Security